Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Introduction

 \section{Introduction}

+In recent years there has been increased interest in stratified manifolds for statistical applications.
+For example, stratified manifolds have recently received attention in the study of phylogenetic trees \cite{Billera2001,Hotz2013} and Kendall's 3D shape space \cite{Kendall1999}.
+New analytic tools for such manifolds are fast developing \cite{Damon2013, Bhattacharya2013}.
+Our work contributes to the development of such tools on both a theoretical and practical level, providing a solid geometrical foundation for development of statistical procedures on the stratified manifold $\sympp$, the set of $p \times p$ symmetric positive-definite (SPD) matrices.

-In this work, we investigate a geometric structure on $\sympp$, the set of $p \times p$ symmetric positive-definite (SPD) matrices, resulting from the stratification defined by eigenvalue multiplicities.
-This stratification is tied inextricably to our main goal in this paper: the systematic characterization and analysis of minimal smooth scaling-rotation curves.
+In this work, we investigate a geometric structure on $\sympp$, resulting from the stratification defined by eigenvalue multiplicities.
+This stratification is tied inextricably to our main goal in this paper: the systematic characterization and analysis of minimal smooth scaling-rotation curves in low dimensions.
 Such curves were defined in \cite{JSG2015scarot} as smooth curves whose length minimizes the amount of scaling and rotation needed to transform an SPD matrix into another.
 The techniques developed in this paper, when applied to the case $p=3$, allow us to find new explicit formulas for such curves.
+Our work builds fundamental mathematical and geometric grounds that facilitate developments of statistical procedures for SPD matrices, and is instrumental in understanding general stratified manifolds.

+To elaborate how our work here relates to advancing statistical analysis of SPD matrices, we present below a rather long introduction.
+We first give some background on statistical analysis of SPD matrices, and more generally on analysis of data in stratified manifolds, followed by a brief discussion on the statistical motivation of studying scaling-rotation curves and distances.
+We then informally introduce the main results of the paper.